|

 Best time to visit Jaisalmer

-The best time to visit Jaisalmer is, similarly to elsewhere in Rajasthan, in the winter months of November – February.
-December is probably the busiest month so it might be best to avoid then if you want the tourist sites more to yourself.
+The best time to visit Jaisalmer is, similarly to elsewhere in Rajasthan, in the winter months of November to February.
+December is probably the busiest month, so it might be best to avoid then if you want the tourist sites more to yourself.

-Early ‘spring’ in March and April will be a lot quieter but with the temperatures creeping up to nearly 40 Celsius, it might make your desert safari experience quite uncomfortable if you’re not used to that heat.
+Early spring in March and April will be a lot quieter, but with the temperatures creeping up to nearly 40 degrees Celsius, it might make your desert safari experience quite uncomfortable if you’re not used to that heat.

 What to wear in Jaisalmer